fast/fastrace-poem/README.md

 `fastrace-poem` provides middleware for the Poem web framework to enable distributed tracing with automatic context propagation.
 This helps you track requests as they flow through your microservice architecture, giving you valuable insights for debugging, performance analysis, and system understanding.

-### What is Context Propagation?
+## What is Context Propagation?

-Distributed tracing works by passing trace context (trace IDs, span IDs, etc.) between services.
-This allows individual service traces to be connected into a complete picture of a request's journey through your system.
+Context propagation is a fundamental concept in distributed tracing that enables the correlation of operations spanning multiple services.
+When a request moves from one service to another, trace context information needs to be passed along, ensuring that all operations are recorded as part of the same trace.

-Context propagation refers to the act of passing this trace context between services.
-In HTTP-based systems, this is typically done via HTTP headers like `traceparent` following the [W3C Trace Context](https://www.w3.org/TR/trace-context/) specification.
+`fastrace-poem` implements the [W3C Trace Context](https://www.w3.org/TR/trace-context/) standard for propagating trace information between services.
+This ensures compatibility with other tracing systems that follow the same standard.

 ## Features